Else Nutrition Adds New Production Facility, Starts Commercial Production

-(MENAFN- iCrowdNewsWire) VANCOUVER, BC, September 5, 2023 – ELSE NUTRITION HOLDINGS INC. ( BABY ) ( BABYF ) ( 0YL.F ) (“Else” or the “Company”), announces that it has started commercial production at a newfacility in the Mid West, which will be able to support the company's manufacturing demand in the coming years in North America.
+(MENAFN- GlobeNewsWire - Nasdaq) VANCOUVER, British Columbia, Sept.
+05, 2023 (GLOBE NEWSWIRE) -- ELSE NUTRITION HOLDINGS INC. ( BABY ) ( BABYF ) ( 0YL.F ) ("Else" or the "Company"), announces that it has started commercial production at a newfacility in the Mid West, which will be able to support the company's manufacturing demand in the coming years in North America.
 The newproduction facility will lower costs while improving product quality.

 Else completed production tests and scaleup in July and ran the first commercial production of its lead product, Toddler Organic, in August.
 In the coming months, the company intends to complete trials for the rest of its products in North America and enter a long-term supply agreement.